-The gas loss factor in this IRP is 0.93 percent, which is higher than the loss factor in the 2021 IRP of 0.2 percent.
-The loss factors assumed in the demand forecast are system-wide average losses during normal operations for the past 2 to 3 years and are updated annually.
+The gas loss factor in this IRP is 0.93 percent.
+The loss factors assumed in the demand forecast are system-wide average losses during normal operations for the past two to three years and are updated annually.

 5.10.
 Block Load Additions